Chimamanda Ngozi Adichie

-Biography

-Birth and family
+Early life and initial stage career

-Adichie was born with the English name Grace on 15 September 1977 as the fifth out of six children.
-She was raised in Enugu, Nigeria by parents of Igbo origin.
+Adichie was born, with the English name Grace, on 15 September 1977 as the fifth out of six children.
+She was raised in Enugu, Nigeria, by parents of Igbo origin.
 Her father James Nwoye Adichie was from Abba in Anambra State while her mother and namesake Grace Odigwe was born in Umunnachi.
-James studied mathematics at University College, Ibadan until his graduation in 1957.
-He married Grace on 15 April 1963, and moved with her to Berkeley, California to complete his PhD degree at the University of California.
-While in the United States, the couple had two daughters: ljeoma Rosemary and Uchenna.
-James returned to Nigeria and began working as a professor at the University of Nigeria, Nsukka in 1966.
-Grace began her university studies in 1964, at Merritt College in Oakland, California, and then later earned a degree in sociology and anthropology from the University of Nigeria.
+Her father, who studied mathematics at University College, Ibadan, until his graduation in 1957, married Grace on 15 April 1963, and moved with her to Berkeley, California, to complete his PhD degree at the University of California.
+While in the United States, Adichie's parents had two daughters: ljeoma Rosemary and Uchenna.
+Her father returned to Nigeria and began working as a professor at the University of Nigeria, Nsukka in 1966.
+Her mother began her university studies in 1964, at Merritt College in Oakland, California, and then later earned a degree in sociology and anthropology from the University of Nigeria.

-The Biafran War broke out in 1967 and James started working for the Biafran government at the Biafran Manpower Directorate.
-Adichie lost her maternal and paternal grandfathers during the war.
+The Biafran War broke out in 1967 and Adichie's father started working for the Biafran government at the Biafran Manpower Directorate.
+She lost her maternal and paternal grandfathers during the war.
 After Biafra ceased to exist in 1970, her father returned to the University of Nigeria, while her mother worked for the government at Enugu until 1973, before becoming an administration officer at the University of Nigeria, and later the first female registrar.
 Adichie stayed at the campus of the University of Nigeria, in a house previously occupied by Nigerian writer Chinua Achebe.
 Her siblings include Ijeoma Rosemary, Uchenna "Uche", Chukwunweike "Chuks", Okechukwu "Okey", and Kenechukwu "Kene".
-Adichie was raised Catholic, and her family's home parish was St. Paul's Parish in Abba.
-At her Catholic confirmation, she changed her English name from Grace to Amanda, under which name her first work was published.
-Adichie's father died of kidney failure in 2020, during the COVID-19 pandemic, and her mother died in 2021.